Zaltu/personax-lua-src/model/DOCUMENTATION/BATTLE.md

 ## Battle Attack and Cost Logic
 The battleattack util is a giant helper module for the the most common spell format processing.
 That format being a generic, non-passive spell applying HP or SP damage to one or all enemies based on an element.
 While the implementation is somewhat complex, any spell matching those conditions (or base yourself off Agi or another simple standard spell) can be passed to the `attack` function with expected results.

 It is worth noting that battleattack does not handle reducing the *caster's* HP or SP.
 That process requires a call to battlecost's single function `cost` and does not apply a specific event in `state.battle.turns`, since there is no visible effect on-screen.
 The participant's icon is simply modified on caster turn if there has been a change.
-This is up to unreal to handle and is pulled from `state.battle.participants`.
+This is up to the engine to handle and is pulled from `state.battle.participants`.

 It is also worth noting that the target participant is always fetched directly from the participant list, while the caster is expected to be passed in parameter.
 Initially both were passed in parameter, but the change was made to accomodate "Repel" actions.
 It is likely that caster will eventually get the same treatment.